Please help us plan for the future by filling out this brief survey. Thank you for your consideration and continued support!

 This program will take place on Zoom only.
 Click here to register and receive the link to attend: https://us02web.zoom.us/webinar/register/WN_yDbO0MRYT7SeSPseais4-Q

 This virtual presentation is drawn from Dianne Ballon’s exhibit in collaboration with Maine Maritime Museum, which explores the significant role of sound in maritime environments.
 Viewers/Listeners of this program will experience and be encouraged to think about soundscapes along Maine’s coast from artistic, scientific, technological, historical, and personal perspectives.
-The audio you will experience are from Dianne’s field work and recordings of objects in Maine Maritime Museum’s collection.
+The audio you will experience are from Dianne’s field recordings of Maine harbors and coastal waters.
+From the Maritime Museum’s collection, she recorded the historical—bells, whistles and early foghorns.

 Ballon’s exhibit and presentation “investigate the idea of ‘lost’ and ‘found’ maritime sounds and invite visitors to reflect on how sound affects our individual and collective memory” (Maine Maritime Museum).